 Instanced attribute variant track groups are defined using InstancedAttributeVariantTrackGroupBox, which extends TrackGroupTypeBox as defined in ISO/IEC 14496-12.
 The tracks belonging to the track group are considered as alternative attributes for instanced rendering and shall contain information that can be indexed using the same set of UV-coordinates.
 Zero or more tracks of the group may be used at any given time.

 All tracks within the track group shall be time-aligned, meaning that the samples that contribute to the same volumetric frame across the tracks in the track group shall have the same composition time.
+All tracks in the track group shall have the same attribute type.

 This track group shall be present in the file, when InstancedRenderingBox is present in the sample entry of a V3C atlas track and, when can_be_texture_instanced equals 1 in the InstancedRenderingBox.
-All tracks in the track group shall have the same attribute type.

 Syntax